Why do diesel injectors fail?

 All these deposits can be safely cleaned and reduced by continued use of Archoil AR6500 Diesel Treatment (or AR6400-D if you need a rapid clean up of your fuel system).
 AR6500 incorporates a powerful dose of detergents, Archoil's proven combustion modifier technology and a strong cetane boost.
 The chemistry in the product leads to reduced soot and carbon build-up, cleaning up any injector deposits, restoring injector spray patterns and improving fuel quality to ensure a complete combustion, increasing power and MPG while reducing the creation of deposits.

-The image below shows the difference in spray pattern after use of Archoil products.
+The image below shows the difference in spray pattern before and after use of Archoil products.

 The quality of diesel fuel also plays a big part in how your truck runs and the lifespan of your engine components.
 The diesel fuel system relies solely on fuel to lubricate the internal parts of injectors.
 The issue with lubricity of diesel at the pump is that the EPA regulates standards to a much lower level than that of the Engine Manufacturer’s Association.
 This means the fuel you are getting at the pump is unlikely to meet the lubricity level your vehicle requires.

 Another issue faced by diesel owners - creating excessive wear in injectors - is from water contamination causing your fuel to lose even more lubricity.
 The best way to combat water contamination is to treat your fuel with an additive to disperse the water and protect the system by preventing corrosion, adding lubricity and maintaining your water separator filter.

 One of the key benefits of using Archoil’s AR6500 Diesel Treatment is increasing lubricity to above the required standard.
 Click here to read our blog about the importance of lubricity in fuel